A collaboartion between UVA's Department of Art and MLBS

 Participation in ArtLab

-Artists gather at the Station each summer for about two weeks.
-Each spring, a single grant-supported Lucile Walton Fellow and the six to eight Artists-in-Residence are identified by the UVA Art Department and MLBS by nomination and committee selection.
-UVA students interested in fellowships should contact their concentration advisor in the Studio Art Department.
-Students interested in classes at MLBS should visit Summer Courses.
+Artists gather at the Station for two weeks each summer, usually in July.
+Applications and nominations are taken over the winter.
+UVA students interested in participating should contact their concentration advisor in the Studio Art Department.
 Contributions of art or financial support are welcome and will be used to build and improve the program.
-Contact the Station or visit The Power of Place to learn how to contribute.
+Contact the Station or visit The Power of Place to learn how to support the program.